lgreski/acsexample/README.md

 The <code>LEN</code> and <code>VARIABLE</code> columns in the code book are exactly what we need to specify in <code>read.fwf()</code> to avoid a lot of tedious manual effort building the vectors required for the <code>widths</code> and <code>col.names</code> arguments.

-For pedagogical purposes we explicitly created vectors for these arguments, but we could have referenced the vecotrs directly from the <code>codeBook</code> data frame.
+For pedagogical purposes we explicitly created vectors for these arguments, but we could have referenced the vectors directly from the <code>codeBook</code> data frame.
 To reduce  the memory allocation overhead in <code>read.fwf()</code>, we set the <code>n=</code> argument to 953076, the number of rows in the input file.
 The code to load the PUMS data into a data frame is as follows.

     # set widths vector to LEN (length) column
     colWidths <- codeBook$LEN